react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/routing.md

 ## Usage

-To add a new route, simply import the `Route` component and use it standalone or inside the `Switch` component (all part of [RR6 API](https://reactrouter.com/docs/en/v6/getting-started/overview)):
+To add a new route, simply import the `Route` component and use it standalone or inside the `Routes` component (all part of [RR6 API](https://reactrouter.com/docs/en/v6/getting-started/overview)):

 ```ts
 <Route path="/" element={<HomePage />} />